Saturday, November 30, 2024

 And had she thrown Joe Biden under the bus, as many suggest she should have, that would have left her vulnerable to accusations of disingenuousness and hypocrisy (being an integral part of that administration), and would have caused a tremendous rift in the Democratic Party who still by and large believes, as I do, that when all is said and done, Biden will go down in history as having been a very good president.

 I had an equally illuminating conversation with another friend the week before the election.
 We shared our disbelief, given Trump's record, his policies and his lack of decency, that anyone still supported him.
 This friend had a one-word solution to the problem, education.
 It's no secret that Harris won the vote of people with college educations quite handily, while his shall we say, unorthodox style late in the campaign, led some to believe that Trump was speaking directly to male voters without college degrees.
-Given the vulgarity of some of his rants, that should be considered a tremendous insult to male voters without college degrees.
+Given the vulgarity of his rants, that should be considered a tremendous insult to male voters without college degrees.

 Now this particular friend and I by and large share political ideologies although I would have to say he is to the left of me.
 He also comes from a background of undeniable white privilege as do I, only more so in his case if you factor money into the equation.
 And he married into a family of even more privilege if you catch my drift.